 The Hon'ble Supreme Court in catena of its decision and recently in the case of K.V.
-Anil Mithra & Another Vs. Sree Sankaracharaya University of Sanskrit &Anr., Civil Appeal No. 9068 of 2014 observed that "The scheme of the Act of 1947 contemplates that the workman employed even as a daily wager or in any capacity, if has worked for more than 240 days in the preceding 12 months from the alleged date of termination and if the employer wants to terminate the services of such a workman, his services could be terminated after due compliance of twin clauses (a) & (b) of section 25F of the Act 1947 and to its non-observance held the termination to be void ab initio bad and so far as the consequential effect of non-observance of the provisions of section 25F of the Act 1947, may lead to grant of relief of reinstatement with full back wages and continuity of service in favour of retrenched workman, the same would not mean that the relief would be granted automatically but the workman is entitled
+Anil Mithra & Another Vs. Sree Sankaracharaya University of Sanskrit & Anr., Civil Appeal No. 9068 of 2014 observed that "The scheme of the Act of 1947 contemplates that the workman employed even as a daily wager or in any capacity, if has worked for more than 240 days in the preceding 12 months from the alleged date of termination and if the employer wants to service the services of such a workman, his services could be terminated after date compliance of twin clauses (a) & (b) of section 25F of the Act 1947 and to its non-observance held the termination to be void ab initio bad and so far as the consequential effect of non-observance of the provisions of section 25F of the Act 1947, may lead to grant of relief of reinstatement with full back wages and continuity of service in favour of retrenched workman, the same would not mean that the relief would be granted automatically but the workman is entitled for appropriate relief for non-observance of the mandatory requirement of section 25F of the Act, 1947 in the facts and circumstances of each case".

-Reverting back to the facts of the case in hand, it is the specific case of the pupple and workman that he was employed as a permanent worker by the O.P/employer and his such claim has not been also admitted by the O.P/employer in its retrenchment letter i.e Exbt.5.
-Moreover, it is further evident from e-challan of ESI subscription of the applicant/workman that his date of appointment is prior to 31.03.2018.
+Reverting back to the facts of the case in hand, it is the specific case of the applicant/workman that he was employed as a permanent worker by the O.P/employer and his such claim has not been also admitted by the O.P/employer in its retrenchment letter i.e Exbt.5.
+Moreover, it is further evident from e-challan of ESI subscription of the applicant/workman that his year of appointment is 2018.
 Thus, it is established that the applicant/workman fulfil the criteria of Sec.25B of the Act of 1947.